odisfm/zcx-core/docs/content/dev/build.md

 Clone the repo [from GitHub](https://github.com/odisfm/zcx-core/) to a convenient location on your computer.

+### Create a virtual environment

+It is highly recommended that you create a [Python virtual environment](https://docs.python.org/3/library/venv.html) before proceeding.

 ### Install vendored dependencies

 zcx bundles [several packages](dependencies.md) with each install.